End of Grant - Project Closeout

 Costs incurred after the end date of a project will need to be paid from a different index code.

-In order for ORSP to submit the final financial report on time, the PI must ensure that cost transfers are processed within the timeframe provided in the ORSP End of Grant Notification.
+In order for OSP to submit the final financial report on time, the PI must ensure that cost transfers are processed within the timeframe provided in the OSP End of Grant Notification.

 Carefully review the project and any cost sharing requirements, and contact your post-award specialist with questions or concerns.